 According to Multiple Listing Service data, roughly half of all homes listed for sale in Washington end up going under contract within two weeks.
 These statistics show that there’s currently a high level of demand from buyers, and it’s being magnified by the tight inventory conditions mentioned above.

 As always, the advice for home buyers is the same.
-If you plan to buy a home in Washington during the latter half of 2024, be prepared to move quickly when the right property comes along.
+If you plan to buy a home in Washington in 2025, be prepared to move quickly when the right property comes along.
 And make your initial offer a strong one.

 Last but not least, we come to real estate compensation.
 Home buyers in Washington should also know that a recent lawsuit involving the National Association of Realtors (NAR) could affect the way they pay for real estate representation.